 Date Page Change Origin of Change e.g. TU request, change in legislation September 2021 All New Policy Following new KCSIE 2021 and new Pivotal approach adopted across the Trust in consultation with DBAT Behaviour Network September 2022 6 and 7 Updated vocabulary of 'child-on-child abuse'.
 Following new KCSIE 2022, in liaison with Trust wide Behaviour Lead September 2022 4 Updated school's new vision Our school has launched a new vision.
 September 2023 3, 4 Updated expectation of working in partnership with parents.
 Table detailing Ready, Respect, Safe Consequence ladder added.
 Change due to updates in practice at school.
-September 2024 4, 5 Adding in information about our new behaviour characters to help the pupils understand 'Ready, Respect and Safe.'
-To support the children's understating and to have to visual prompts in classrooms and around school.

 Policy Owner Education Directorate

-Date Adopted September 2024
+Date Adopted September 2023

-Review Date September 2025
+Review Date September 2024

 Level Level 2

 DBAT Policy levels:

 LEVEL 1 DBAT policy for adoption (no changes can be made by the Academy Council; the Academy Council must adopt the policy)

 LEVEL 2 DBAT policy for adoption and local approval, with areas for the Academy to update regarding local practice (the main body of the policy cannot be changed)

 LEVEL 3 DBAT model policy that the Academy can adopt if it wishes

 LEVEL 4 Local policy to be approved by the Academy Council